 Recreate Ancient Foods

-Problem: Humans have selectively bred or genetically modified most nutrients out of most foods.
+Problem: We have selectively bred or genetically modified most nutrients out of most foods.

 • This industrialization of food is a leading contributor to many modern health problems.